-World War II veterans who are eligible for admission to the University may, if certified by the Veterans Administration, register for courses without payment of fees.
+Disabled veterans of the Korea emergency, who are eligible for admission to the University may, if certified by the Veterans Administration, register for courses without payment of fees.

 Full payment of fees is required, if the veteran does not have his Certificate of Eligibility at the time of registration.
 The cash payment will be refunded when the veteran presents his Certificate of Eligibility.